boukeas/searchtoy/examples/sudoku/README.md

   at the same depth.
 - Solution path: The solution required is the simply a goal state, _not_ the path leading to it.

+## Instances

+In the ``instances/`` sub-directory, there are about 100 test puzzles taken from http://norvig.com/sudoku.html, which is generally a very interesting read on the subject.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/sudoku/sudoku.py -h

+Solves the infamous 'hardest' sudoku by Arto Inkala, using a generator that branches on the next most constrained square.

+    python3 examples/sudoku/sudoku.py -f examples/sudoku/instances/sudoku.inkala --most-constrained